liam-gb/phys-io/README.md

 - **Privacy First**: All processing happens on your device via Ollama, so no internet connection is required after set up
 - **Time Saving**: Converts shorthand into structured, professional correspondence
 - **Clarifying**: Identifies information gaps and asks targeted questions

+## Disclaimer

+PROTOTYPE ONLY - NOT FOR CLINICAL USE

+Phys.IO is provided "as is" without warranty.
+AI outputs have not been clinically validated and must be reviewed by qualified professionals before any use.

+No responsibility taken for decisions based on this application's outputs.

+Users are responsible for data protection compliance.
+This app has not been formally assessed against GDPR or privacy frameworks.
+Process patient data at your own risk.

+This rapid prototype is for concept exploration only and may change significantly in future versions.

 ## Screenshots